jbequ5/Hydrogen/docs/EMISSIONS.md

 - Weights are submitted via the standard `subtensor.set_weights()` call.
 - Miner rewards are determined by Yuma Consensus (stake-weighted median + clipping + normalization).

-There is **no custom hybrid bounty layer** active at this time.

-## Planned Future Model (Not Implemented Yet)

-A hybrid emissions model was discussed with the following goals:

-- **75% Breakthrough Bounties** — Large rewards when a miner sets a new record on hidden stress tests (combined Physics + Robustness + Accuracy).
-- **25% Decaying Top-2 Stipend** — Ongoing but decaying reward for current leaders, requiring continued improvement.
-- Daily/round-based reset with unclaimed funds rolling to a treasury.

-This model is **not active**.
-The current implementation uses only standard Yuma emissions.

-## Why Standard Yuma for Now

-- Simpler and more compatible with the broader Bittensor network.
-- Easier to reason about and audit.
-- Allows the team to focus on core scoring and challenge winner tracking first.

 ## Weight Distribution Logic (Active)

 The `ChallengeWinnerTracker` produces weights with the following characteristics: